Abdirahman005/Task-manager/README.md

 ## Task Management Application
-A React-based task management application that allows users to create, manage, and track tasks with features like task filtering, deletion, completion toggling, and overdue task identification.
+This is task management application that allows users to create, manage, and track tasks with features like task filtering, deletion, completion toggling, and overdue task identification.
 ## Author
 Abdirahman005 (Github username)